 Proof approval – that critical final review stage in the production process – aims to prevent this by ensuring every detail meets specifications before printing.
 From the copy and artwork to color accuracy and dimensions, every element needs to be meticulously reviewed.

-Let’s look at seven essential steps to help you track proof approvals and changes before going to print, for a fast and foolproof approval process you can be proud of.
+Let’s look at seven essential steps to help you track proof approvals and changes before going to print, for a fast and foolproof printing process you can be proud of.

 1. Use an online proofing platform to track your proof approval process